alex-mayorga/cloudflare-go/cmd/flarectl/README.md

 # flarectl

 A CLI application for interacting with a Cloudflare account.
-Powered by [cloudflare-go].
+Powered by [cloudflare-go](https://github.com/cloudflare/cloudflare-go).

 ## Installation